 Controlling the Chaos and Clutter

 Chaos seems to be the best way to describe what I think people envision when they think of having two under two.
 I’d be lying if I said our lives were chaos-free.
 We’ve had moments where both babies have diaper blowouts, both are crying, moments where I’ve been nursing newborn Nora only to see Emmy run in the room with an open Sharpie Marker…the crazy moments are inevitable.
 While you can’t avoid them, you can take on an attitude of embracing them.
 Our philosophy is, as long as everyone is fed, safe, and loved, it’s perfectly ok to laugh at what a whirlwind of a ride you are on.

-So while I have definitely taken on an attitude of “laugh at the hot mess I am”, I still have a few hacks up my sleeve that seem to have really made things a lot easier.
+So while I have definitely taken on an attitude of “laugh at the hot mess I am”, I still have a few hacks up my sleeve that seems to have really made things a lot easier.
 Don’t get me wrong, there are still moments where I feel like the day is running me and not the other way around, but I am working to make those less frequent.